3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Billie's Backpackers Hostel

-A true local stay offering a warm welcome to all since 1991 as the oldest hostel in Alaska, a night in quaint Billie’s Backpackers Hostel feels like time with family filled with the loving touches that only a grandmother can provide.
-This cost-effective accommodation is an ideal stay for your arrival night if your flight into Fairbanks touches down early in the morning and during the night of a northern lights tour, since you won’t spend much time in the room then anyways!
+A true local stay offering a warm welcome since 1991 as the oldest hostel in Alaska, quaint Billie’s Backpackers Hostel feels like home, filled with the loving touches only a grandmother can provide.
+This cost-effective accommodation is ideal if your flight touches down in the early morning or during the night of a northern lights tour, since you won’t spend much time in the room anyways!

-Shared and private rooms with storage tubs for personal items accommodate a variety of circumstances, while all travelers can expect to find hot showers, Wi-Fi, linens, and memory foam mattresses on their beds.
-The communal kitchen is stock full of coffee and tea, oatmeal, rice, and cereal available for free with laundry on-site offered for $15.
-Visitors with late departure plans are encouraged to hang out at the hostel for as long as needed with complimentary storage in the securely locked garage.
+Shared and private rooms with storage tubs for personal items accommodate various circumstances, while all travelers can expect hot showers, Wi-Fi, linens, and memory foam mattresses on their beds.
+The communal kitchen is stocked full of free coffee and tea, oatmeal, rice, and cereal with laundry services offered for $15.
+Visitors with late departures are encouraged to hang around for as long as needed with complimentary storage available in the securely locked garage.

-I stayed in private Barry’s Room on the upper level of the hostel which shares a bath with other travelers.
+I stayed in private Barry’s Room on the upper level which shares a bath with other travelers.
 A simple, quiet stay with a personal table and reading light, this no-frills option suited my late night needs during my first 2 days in Fairbanks for quite a reasonable rate.

 Pro Tip:

-If your flight arrives after 7:00 PM, provide Billie with advanced notice of your travel plans so late, self-service check-in instructions can be provided.
+If your flight arrives after 7:00 PM, provide Billie with advance notice of your travel plans so self-service check-in instructions can be provided prior to your arrival.

 Pleasant Acres Reindeer Ranch

-On the other end of the spectrum, travel in luxury while visiting Fairbanks by booking a night in a modern fiberglass igloo-like dome.
-An immersive boreal experience full of the comforts of home, Pleasant Acres Reindeer Ranch is the ideal upscale igloo provider to experience this quintessential Alaskan accommodation without having to pay an arm and a leg—unlike the prohibitively expensive Arctic Igloo Resort or Borealis Basecamp options.
+On the other end of the spectrum, you can travel in luxury by staying in a fiberglass igloo.
+Offering an immersive boreal experience, Pleasant Acres Reindeer Ranch is the ideal upscale provider for this quintessential Alaskan accommodation type—unlike the prohibitively expensive Arctic Igloo Resort or Borealis Basecamp that cost an arm and a leg.

-Each dome positioned on raised wooden decks with lounge chairs is fitted with a queen bed, full bathroom, breakfast bar, fully equipped kitchenette, and Wi-Fi.
-Large windows offer glimpses of the on-site reindeer herd during the day and the Aurora Borealis at night with complimentary Aurora Alerts and wake ups to optimize your viewing probability.
-Park directly in front of your dome in the free space upon arrival, explore seasonal activities at nearby Chena Outdoor Collective, and lounge the night away with a game of checkers or chess and a cup of North Pole Coffee Roasting Company Musher’s blend.
+Each dome sits on a wooden deck with lounge chairs.
+Inside, find a queen bed, full bathroom, breakfast bar, fully equipped kitchenette, and Wi-Fi.
+Large windows offer glimpses of the backyard reindeer herd during the day and aurora borealis at night, with complimentary Aurora Alerts and wake-up calls available to optimize your viewing probability.
+Park directly in front of your dome, explore seasonal activities at nearby Chena Outdoor Collective, and lounge the night away with a board game and cup from the North Pole Coffee Roasting Company.

-Each of the four igloos reference local caribou, with my Mulchatna stay named after the Bristol Bay herd with traditional calving grounds around the upper Mulchatna River.
-Given the available kitchen equipment, I recommend using these more expensive amenities to the fullest and preparing a cozy meal for dinner within the cabin, but the Missing Moose Cafe and Wagner's Pizza Bus are other food options located near the ranch as well.
+Each of the four igloo reference local caribou, with my Mulchatna stay named after the Bristol Bay herd whose traditional calving grounds are near the upper Mulchatna River.
+Given the available kitchen equipment, I recommend using these more expensive amenities to the fullest and preparing a cozy meal for dinner within the cabin.
+Otherwise, the Missing Moose Cafe and Wagner's Pizza Bus are located nearby.

 Westmark Fairbanks Hotel & Conference Center